-Take the time of each athlete(s) assigned.
+Take the time of each Athlete(s) assigned.
 The watches must have memory and print out capability and be approved by World Para Swimming.

 Start their watches at the starting signal, and only stop their watches when instructed by the Chief Timekeeper.

-Promptly after each finish, record the time and athletes number on the time card and turn it over to the Chief Timekeeper.
+Promptly after each finish, record the time of each Athlete and turn it over to the Chief Timekeeper.

 Note: When Automatic Officiating Equipment is used, the same number of hand timers shall be used.